 3. PLACE OD DATA PROCESSING

-The processing concerning this web site services takes place in the above mentioned ZETA SRL head office and are treated only by the technical staff of the Office in charge of processing, or by subjects in charge of possible maintenance operations.
+The processing concerning this web site services takes place in the above mentioned DYE UP DI ZARDO STEFANO head office and are treated only by the technical staff of the Office in charge of processing, or by subjects in charge of possible maintenance operations.

 The data processing takes place on the basis of its preservation in computer files in the company that access to such files only for maintenance procedures accordingly to enclosed B.

 No data arising from the web service is shared or widespread.